Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Numerical Experiments

 and compute the corresponding term $\overline{B}$ and $\overline z_0$ in~\eqref{eq:manuf-sol}.
-In order to approximate the error between the approximate solution $\zh$ and the exact solution $z$ in $L^\infty(I)$ we evaluated the difference $z - \zh$ on a time grid with step size $\tau_{\text{ref}} = 1.25 \cdot 10^{-4}$.
-Fig.~\ref{fig:toda_varying_degree} shows the convergence for polynomial degrees~$k \in \{1,2,3,4\}$ using Gauß quadrature with $s_Q = s_\Pi = k$ quadrature nodes.
+In order to approximate the error between the approximate solution $\zh$ and the exact solution $z$ in $L^\infty(I)$ we evaluated the difference $z - \zh$ on a time grid with step size~$\tauref \approx 1.29 \cdot 10^{-4}$.
+Figure~\ref{fig:toda_varying_degree} shows the convergence for polynomial degrees~$k \in \{1,2,3,4\}$ using Gauß quadrature with $s_Q = s_\Pi = k$ quadrature nodes.
 Evidently, our method achieves the optimal convergence rate $\tau^{k+1}$.
-Fig.~\ref{fig:toda_varying_degree_different_sampling} uses the same settings, but only computes the errors at the time grid points $t_0,\dots,t_m$.
+Figure~\ref{fig:toda_varying_degree_different_sampling} uses the same settings, but computes the errors only at the time grid points $t_0,\dots,t_m$.
 Here, we observe convergence rate $\tau^{2k}$, i.e., our method exhibits nodal superconvergence.

-To verify that $s_Q = s_\Pi = k$ is the best choice for convergence Fig.~\ref{fig:toda_varying_quadrature} shows the convergence plot for polynomial degree $k=3 = s_\Pi$ and Gauß quadrature rules $Q_i$ with varying $s_Q$.
-Indeed, the results illustrate that, as expected, higher order quadrature rules do not improve the convergence rates and lower order quadrature rules reduce it.
+To verify that $s_Q = s_\Pi = k$ is the best choice for convergence Figure~\ref{fig:toda_varying_quadrature} shows the convergence plot for polynomial degree $k=3 = s_\Pi$ and Gauß quadrature rules $Q_i$ with varying $s_Q$.
+Indeed, as expected the results illustrate that higher order quadrature rules do not improve the convergence rates and lower order quadrature rules reduce it.
 Similarly, we investigate the effect of the choice of the quadrature used to compute the $L^2$-projection.
 For polynomial degree $k = 3 = s_Q$, different Gauß quadrature rules with $s_\Pi$ nodes are employed for the approximation of the projection $\proj\eta(\zh)$.
-The results in Fig.~\ref{fig:toda_varying_projection} demonstrate that using quadrature rules with order of exactness higher than $2k-1$ does not improve the convergence, whereas quadrature rules with lower exactness degree lead to a reduced convergence rate.
+The results in Figure~\ref{fig:toda_varying_projection} demonstrate that using quadrature rules with order of exactness higher than $2k-1$ does not improve the convergence, whereas quadrature rules with lower exactness degree lead to a reduced convergence rate.
 Since in this example $\eta$ is nonlinear, this is a meaningful case to test the impact of the quadrature rule used in the computation of the $L^2$-projection.